 After you’ve been admitted and enroll you’ll pay a $2,000 deposit and then tuition becomes due once you get a job/start earning income.

-After graduation, our students in the Designation-powered design course have gone on to impact powerful positive change and contribute at leading companies in Seattle and across the globe.
+After graduation, our students have gone on to impact powerful positive change and contribute meaningfully at leading companies in Seattle and across the globe.

 “I was lucky to be surrounded by hard working who pushed each other to be better.
 It felt like everyone really cared about their projects, and no one was ever satisfied with an easy solution.
 We weren’t afraid to challenge each other, which was awesome.”

 “Having the ability to develop real projects for real clients makes the experience more than just a school—it makes it like an internship.
 I was able to have real world experience juggling my design workload, client needs, and team relationships.”